alphanodes/redmine_sudo/README.md

 Known problems
 --------------

-* for api calls admin permissions are temorarily set for suoder (not to database).
+* for api calls admin permissions are temorarily set for sudoer (not to database).
 This can be some negative side effect for some return values